score-spec/spec/CONTRIBUTING.md

 Here's a quick rundown of how a typical code- or documentation contribution would look like in our project:

 1. Find a contribution you would like to make.
-Learn more about [ways to contribute](#ways-to-contribute)
+Learn more about [ways to contribute](#ways-to-contribute).

 2. Fork the repository associated with the issue to your local GitHub organization.
 This means that you will have a copy of the repository under **your-GitHub-username/repository-name**.